 Morgan Morris, Partner and Installation Manager at Love & Carrots, has been with us since early July 2011.
 Before coming to DC, Morgan was the assistant manager of Codman Community Farm outside of Boston.
 Morgan has seven years experience in sustainable agriculture including an apprenticeship with The Farm School in Athol, Mass. and an Agriculture Business major at NCSU.
 Morgan now specializes in the building and design of everything from self-cooling chicken coops to rooftop pergolas (and of course home vegetable gardens).

-Megan Rynne joins Love & Carrots from Boston, MA, as the new Community Engagement Coordinator.
+Megan Rynne joins Love & Carrots from Boston, MA, as the Engagement Coordinator.
 Most recently, she worked with American Farmland Trust in Development, putting her admittedly nerdy affinity for research and technical writing to good philanthropic use.
 She looks forward to getting her hands back into the soil managing our community gardening collaborations and her boots back onto the ground engaging folks in conversations that explore ideas of a healthier and accessible food system for all.
 We are thrilled to be able to draw upon her previous years of experience strengthening community by growing food and leading youth farm/garden-based education programs with stellar organizations throughout the Hudson Valley, NY and MA.
 Megan graduated from UMass Amherst with a self-designed BA in Sustainable Development & Environmental International Relations; she loves coastal hiking adventures, learning and cooking Ayurvedic aligned recipes, and sending written letters to friends.

 Urban Farmer, Natalie Carver got into farming while on a cross-country bike trip.
 The group biked from Portland, OR to Boston, MA staying on farms along the way.
 The trip sparked her love of growing food, and she started gardening in her backyard in Vancouver, British Columbia.
 After graduating with a degree in Anthropology, she left the city and spent two years on family farm in rural BC.
 Now Natalie is living in Arlington, her hometown, and is excited to be an urban farmer.